The average electricity consumption of a home depends on a number of factors, such as:

 Electricity consumption in a detached house

-A family of four living in a detached house consumes approximately 19,000 kWh a year.
+When a home is heated by a means other than electricity, normal electricity consumption is about 5,000 kilowatt hours per year.
+A family of four living in a electrically heated detached house consumes approximately 19,000 kWh a year.

 Electricity saving tip: If you reduce the room temperature in a house heating with electricity, your electricity consumption will go down by five per cent.